Discontinuation Policy for Departments and Programs, and Consequent Faculty Terminations

-This Policy applies to proposed department or academic program discontinuation that would result in termination of employment for faculty members who hold primary appointments in these departments or programs and who are tenured or have contracts that extend beyond the effective date of the discontinuation.
+This Policy applies to proposed department or academic program discontinuation that would result in termination of employment for full-time faculty members who hold primary appointments in the department or program proposed for discontinuation (the Affected Unit) and who are tenured or have contracts that extend beyond the effective date of the discontinuation (collectively, the Affected Faculty).

 B. Types of Program Discontinuations